Covid-19: Should NZ be in a hurry for new boosters?

 New Zealand now lags behind the US, UK, Canada and Australia in approving Omicron-targeted shots – and eligibility for second boosters remains much wider across the Tasman.

-But experts here say most Kiwis should be relatively well shielded against the very worst impacts of Covid-19 for now - and question whether booster rollouts over the long term will even need to cover those not at high risk.
+But experts here say most Kiwis should be relatively well shielded against the very worst impacts of Covid-19 for now - and don't see great urgency to replace boosters we have already.

 Last month, the UK approved a new "bivalent" vaccine designed to work against the original BA.1 Omicron variant, as well as the ancestral Sars-CoV-2 strain that New Zealand's own vaccines and boosters to date have targeted.